fcelda/nsec5-draft/nsec5.md

 Facts to prove:

+> A signed positive response to the QNAME demonstrating the existence of the wildcard (label count in RRSIG is less than in QNAME), and also providing closest encloser name.

-> Non-existence of RRset matching the QNAME.
+> Non-existence of the domain name matching the QNAME.

-> Non-existence of wildcard closer to the QNAME.  \[Sharon says: what does "wildcard closer to the QNAME" actually mean?
-Probably there is a better way to say this.]

-> Existence of the wildcard expansion of the QNAME. \[Sharon added this.
-Check it please!]

 Authoritative server proofs:

+> A signed positive response for the wildcard expansion of the QNAME.

 > NSEC5PROOF for next closer name and covering NSEC5 RR.

-> A signed positive response for the wildcard expansion of the QNAME, as specified in <xref target="RFC4035"/>. \[Sharon says: Guys, please check this, both the language and the pointer to the RFC.
-I added this based on stuff in that chat window from 3/10/2017.]

 Validator checks: